 Before you send anything, you need an NDA to protect your company’s intellectual property (IP).
 Do not forget this step, as accidentally sending internal information without it can result in catastrophic damage in the hands of the wrong company.

-SureSwift sends out our Mutual NDA via HelloSign.
-We have them review and sign it before sharing additional information.
+SureSwift always sends out our Mutual NDA at this stage.
+We have Founders review and sign it before sharing additional information.

 If you don’t have an NDA, templates can help you write one.
 Otherwise, a lawyer can help you draft it.

-We then ask for a P&L showing us figures for the past 36 months.
+Most buyers will ask for a P&L, typically showing figures for the past 36 months.
 We prefer spreadsheet format, but other companies might have another preference, so it’s best to ask.

 We also ask for details on the seller’s discretionary expenses on the P&L (e.g., owner’s compensation/benefits, rent, travel).
 Then, we ask for relevant commentary on revenue recognition and non-USD revenue and expenses.